Kentico/KenticoCloudDeliveryJavaRxSDK/README.md

 | Method        | Use
 | ------------- |:-------------:
-| withTypeResolvers | Sets type resolvers responsible for mapping API responses to strongly-typed models.
+| withTypeResolvers | Sets type resolvers responsible for mapping API responses to strongly typed models.
 | withPreviewApiKey      | Sets preview API key.
 | withSecuredApiKey | Sets secured API key.
 | withDeliveryApiUrl | Sets custom URL of a Kentico Cloud endpoint.
 | withDeliveryPreviewApiUrl | Sets custom URL of a Kentico Cloud preview endpoint.
-| withThrowExceptionForUnknownTypes | If enabled, the SDK will throw an Exception when it cannot find a strongly-typed model (type resolver) of an item in the response.
+| withThrowExceptionForUnknownTypes | If enabled, the SDK will throw an Exception when it cannot find a strongly typed model (type resolver) of an item in the response.
 | withDefaultQueryConfig | Sets default query config for all queries.
 This is useful when you want to set a default behavior and then override it on a per-query level.

 Example: